-Alex, born and bred in Mexico, moved to New Zealand in 2012 after what was supposed to be a vacation turned into discovering a home-away-from-home.
-A Taupo local since 2013, Alex has embraced our vast outdoor adventures, and has found passion with one in particular – mountain biking.
-Six years ago a friend insisted Alex tag along at Craters Mountain Bike Park, and she has been clutching the handlebars ever since.
+Alex, born and bred in Mexico, moved to New Zealand in 2012 after what was supposed to be a vacation turned into discovering a home away from home.
+A Taupō local since 2013, Alex has embraced our vast outdoor adventures and has found passion with one in particular – mountain biking.
+Six years ago, a friend insisted Alex tag along at Craters Mountain Bike Park, and she has been clutching the handlebars ever since.

 But even so, there was something missing…

-If there’s one thing to be said about Alex, it’s that her love for dogs is unwavering, and by luck a four-legged best-friend came into her life a year ago.
+If there’s one thing to be said about Alex, it’s that her love for dogs is unwavering, and by luck a four-legged best friend came into her life two years ago.
 Coya, a beautifully brown-eyed Blue Healer cross, was a pound pup suggested to Alex by a close friend who knew they would be a paw-fect match.

 - One of our favourites is Te Iringa [grade 5, DOC dog permit required].
 We go up to the clearing and back, which takes around two hours; there’s beautiful beech forest.
-Most of the way up is hike-a-bike but the descent is so worth it.
+Most of the way up is hike-a-bike, but the descent is so worth it.

-The W2K on the Great Lake Trails is also good for dogs, there’s a water tank and drinking bowl up the top, and of course Whakaipo Bay at the bottom to cool off.”
+- The W2K on the Great Lake Trails is also good for dogs; there’s a water tank and drinking bowl up the top, and of course, Whakaipo Bay at the bottom to cool off.

 There are certain areas of forest and bush lands that only specially trained dogs are permitted, and Coya is one of those special dogs;

 But it’s not only Coya who’s barking-mad about hitting the trails.
-They are often joined by a pack of up to five more trail dogs and riders, and Alex explained how they manage to have the best rides paw-ssible -
+They are often joined by a pack of up to five more trail dogs and riders, and Alex explained how they manage to have the best rides paw-ssible.

 “You have to be patient and keep the rides short to ensure the dogs don’t injure themselves trying to keep up.
-It can be hectic, but it’s really fun!”
+It can be hectic, but it’s really fun!”Alex

 After a big day of riding, there’s nothing quite like a meal and drink to cool-off and rest the legs.
-Taupo has some paw-some spots for both dogs and their humans to relax, and Alex and Coya have found a few favourites:
+Taupō has some paw-some spots for both dogs and their humans to relax, and Alex and Coya have found a few favourites:

-“Café Baku have large picnic tables next to the reserve across the road and a good lake view.
+- “Café Baku have large picnic tables next to the reserve across the road and a good lake view.